RAW FOODS AND JUICING

 The damage to food that occurs due to cooking depends greatly on how the food is cooked, and for how long.
 Here is a brief summary of the main damage that can occur in food due to most cooking methods.

 Protein.
-The structure or shape of proteins is changed by cooking, and it tends to make some protein less digestible such as egg white, meat protein, milk protein and others.
-For this reason, only cook eggs, and meat lightly, and eat most dairy products in the raw state.
+The structure or shape of proteins is changed, to some degree, by cooking.
+Some protein becomes less digestible such as egg white, and milk protein.
+For this reason, only cook eggs and meat lightly, and eat most dairy products in the raw state.
 However, the amino acids themselves are not damaged by cooking.

-Butter, olive oil, coconut and palm oil are much more stable when cooked than are other vegetable oils.
+Butter and olive oil are much more stable when cooked than are other vegetable oils.
 Meat fat is often more stable as it is more saturated and therefore less affected by cooking at low temperatures.
 High temperature frying, however, can change all fats and oils into harmful products.
-On the other hand, higher temperature cooking such as stir-frying is fast, and this preserves many nutrients, which is why it is used in the Orient, in particular.
-Steaming is also gentle and does less damage to fats and oils for this reason.
+On the other hand, higher temperature cooking such as stir-frying is fast, and this preserves many nutrients, which is why it is used in Oriental cooking, in particular.
+Steaming is gentle and does less damage to fats and oils for this reason.

 Sugars.
 I suggest avoiding all sugars in the diet today for many reasons.
 Read articles such as Fruit-Eating and Sugar Addiction on this website for more on this topic.
 Fruit can be cooked, but I would avoid fruit and all sugars in all forms at all times for the best health today.
 This has to do with its yin quality and its higher sugar content and lower etheric energy content in most cases.

 Enzymes.
 Man people advocate eating raw foods to obtain the “food enzymes” they contain.
 My experience is that this is not very important, and the concept is blown way out of proprtion.
 It is true that all foods contain certain enzymes that are damaged or destroyed by most cooking.
 Gentle steaming preserves a few of them.

 However, food enzymes are not the same as the digestive enzymes that are required to digest your food.
 It is not true that foods contain the enzymes needed to digest the food.
 Your body, not the food, must supply the bulk of the enzymes needed to digest the food.
 This is the important point.

 Juicing with only 10-12 ounces of carrot and a leaf or two of a green vegetable such as Swiss chard or spinach each day is recommended in nutritional balancing science.
 An alternative is to have one or two ounces of wheat grass juice, which is an excellent source of some nutrients.
 However, most people need mostly the carrot juice, so I would only suggest wheat grass juice once or twice a week, at most, if you wish.